Publix Logo

 Publix Emblem

 The designers opted for a typeface reminiscent of Opificio Bold and Sinn Bold to match the emblem with the chosen concept.
 Although they are not identical to what is shown on the logo, they are still quite close, especially the letters “u” and “b.”
 The differences mainly concern “P,” which has more curves and is characterized by a friendly look.
-The second font was designed by Alec Julien and was first published by Haiku Monkey.
+The second font was designed by Alec Julien and published by Haiku Monkey.

 Publix Symbol